chaosnx/build_ca/README.md

 # build_ca
 build scripts to create client side authentication

-This is a collection and complenation and improvement to what I have found on the internet and my basic setup on an OpenBSD Server.
+This is a collection and compilation to what I have found on the internet and my basic setup on an OpenBSD Server.

 I used Nginx because I cannot use OpenBSD's httpd engine due to the lack of support in client auth in the libTLS.

-this folows a 4 step path.
+this follows a 4 step path.
 1. Create the Root CA
 2. Create new server Keys (Self Sign if you dare)
 3. Create new keys for your clients